philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 ## @timestamp

-One key important aspect is that `@timestamp` can either be the document when Elastic Agent has read the document, or the real timestamp out of the document, after it has been parsed.
-The main culprit here is that this is not always the same, because when Elastic Agent reads Windows event logs, it will already set the @`timestamp` based on the log.
-It just doesn’t do it for everything, e.g. syslog, or reading Linux log files.

-Here is an example of how this can be good and bad at the same time.
+One important detail to keep in mind: the value of `@timestamp` can vary depending on the data source.
+It might represent the time the Elastic Agent read the document, or it might be the actual timestamp extracted from the document itself after parsing.

+This distinction is crucial because it affects how ingest lag is calculated.
+For example, when Elastic Agent reads Windows Event Logs, it sets `@timestamp` based on the log's original timestamp.
+However, this behavior does not apply to all sources—such as syslog messages or Linux log files—where `@timestamp` is often set later in the pipeline, after parsing.

+This inconsistency can lead to inaccurate latency measurements if not accounted for.

 ```json
 POST _ingest/pipeline/_simulate